5 Cash Flow Boosts With New Business Tax Breaks

-- Finally, the Work Opportunity Tax Credit (WOTC) for hiring employees from disadvantaged populations has been extended through 2019.
+- Finally, the Work Opportunity Tax Credit (WOTC) for hiring employees from disadvantaged populations was extended through 2019 and has again been extended through 2025.
 It’s also been expanded to include the long-term unemployed.
 Individuals that have been unemployed for 27 consecutive weeks and have received unemployment compensation qualify.
 A typical credit of $2,400 per employee, with a maximum $9,600 credit for some military veterans, applies to target groups of eligible employees.

 Better Cash Flow Means More Net Income

 These are big developments that GMG is ideally positioned to help businesses capitalize on.
-Its 14-year record of successfully implementing tax savings and incentives with its “No Savings, No Fee” risk-free approach has occured without a dime in IRS disallowances.
+Its 18-year record of successfully implementing tax savings and incentives with its “No Savings, No Fee” risk-free approach has occurred without a dime in IRS disallowances.
 GMG’s unique fee structure preserves your working capital while adding supplemental cash flow if your business qualifies.